JopjeKnopje/pipex/README.md

 Do we also need to print the Segfault message?

+## Sleep
+when running this command we wait on the sleep and totatlly ignore the segfault ./test_exec seg | sleep 5

+Same here except we now return the segfault sleep 5 | ./test_exec seg

 ## Exit codes
 * If the commands are runnable, always return the exitcode of the last process. even if one of the commands before it crashes or segfaults. (that is how bash handles it)